tottena17-ui/Data-412-Programming-in-R/README.md

 # Data-412-Programming-in-R
-A collection of classwork, homework, and projects from my programming in R class from Spring 2025.
+This repository is a collection of classwork, homework, and projects from data-412, introduction to programming in R from the spring of 2025.
+Through this class, I worked with many R packages including ggplot2, tidyverse, dplyr, stringr, janitor and more.
+I learned valuable skills in R including how to clean datasets, perform analysis, visual the data, and communicate my results.
+The skills were highlighted most in my final project.
+My groupmates and I examined a large dataset from Open Data DC about trees in Washington DC.